-Ransomware is malicious software – a class of virus – that, when it infects your machine, encrypts your files and then holds them ransom by extorting a cash payment for the decryption key.
+Ransomware is malicious software — malware — that encrypts your files and holds them for ransom by extorting a cash payment for the decryption key.
 Without the decryption key, the files cannot be recovered.
 Most ransomware appears to use good, strong encryption to do the deed.

-- .doc, .docx, and similar word processing documents.
+- .doc, .docx, and similar word-processing documents.

 - .jpg, .jpeg, .png, and similar photos and images.